PatrickFis/Azure-Study-Notes/Azure Developer/Azure Cosmos DB.md

   - Graph queries
   - Used with data too complex for relational databases
   - Only supports OLTP scenarios
+- Table API
+  - Stores values in key/value pairs
+  - If you're already using Azure Table storage you may have limitations in latency, scaling, throughput, global distribution, index management, and low query performance which are mitigated by this API.
+  - Only supports OLTP scenarios

 ## Request Units
 - The cost of database operations is expressed by request units (RUs)
 - Represents system resources (SPU, IOPS, memory)
 - The cost to do a point read of a single 1 KB item is 1 RU
 - RUs are charged in three different ways depending on the type of Cosmos account you've created
-  - Provisioned throughput mode - You select how many RUs you want in increments of 100
+  - Provisioned throughput mode - You select how many RUs you want in increments of 100.
+Changes can be made programmatically or through the Azure portal.
+Throughput is provisioned at container and database granularity level.
   - Serverless mode - You get billed for however many RUs you consumed at the end of your billing period
   - Autoscale mode - Allows RU scaling based on usage